penelopehnr/2425_Projet2A_Ingenuity/LogBook.md

 - Continued development of the C code (motor control and TOF sensor data acquisition).

 ### Session 16 (11/03/2025)
+- Completion of TOF sensor code and initiation of IMU coding (C language).
+- 3D modeling : Designed a protective casing for the motors and an enclosure for electronic components.
+- 3D modeling : Created custom screws and bolts in 3D to reduce weight compared to traditional metal threaded rods.
+- 3D printing of the newly designed components.

 ### Session 17 (18/03/2025)
+- Full drone test integrating TOF, IMU, and all C code for autonomous flight with the graphical interface.
+- Structural modification: Reduced the thickness of the wooden frame to decrease overall weight.
+- 3D printing of updated structural components.

 ### Session 18 (25/03/2025)
+- 3D modeling: Designed protective grilles for the propellers.
+- 3D printing of the new protective elements.
+- GitHub improvements: Refinement and restructuring of the ReadMe file.